mlf-core/mlf-core/docs/lint.rst

 general-4
 ~~~~~~~~~

-| Cookiecutter String found.
+| Cookiecutter string found.
 This error occurs if something went wrong at the project creation stage.
 After a project has been created using mlf-core
-  there should not be any jinja2 syntax statements left.
-Web development templates may pose exceptions.
-However, ``{{ *cookiecutter* }}`` statements
+  there should not be any jinja2 syntax left.
-  should definitely not be present anymore.

 general-5
 ~~~~~~~~~~